Ischia – Procida

 Ferries to Gulf of Napoli

-The first ferry leaves Ischia at approximately 06:10 and the last ferry leaves at approximately 19:40.
+The first ferry leaves Ischia Port at approximately 06:10 and the last ferry leaves at approximately 19:40.
 Ferry schedules can vary by operator and season.

-The fastest ferries from Ischia to Procida usually cost around $56.
+The fastest ferries from Ischia to Procida usually cost around $62.76.

 There are currently no overnight ferries from Ischia to Procida.

-The price of a ferry from Ischia to Procida can vary between $14 and $253 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $56, prices can range from $14 and $90.
-The average price with a car is $173.
-Car prices can range from $88 and $252.
-Prices may vary for other vehicle types.
+The price of a ferry from Ischia to Procida can vary between $29.03 and $102.36 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $62.73, with prices ranging from $14 and $100.
+The average price of a car passenger is $160.25, with prices ranging from $85 and $199.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 October 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Procida ferry.

-The best way to travel from Ischia to Procida is by hydrofoil ferry.
+The best way to travel from Ischia to Procida is by ferry.
 With 11 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.